DallanQ/lotr_journeys_in_middle_earth/Reference.md

 ## USING THIS REFERENCE (page 2)

-This document is the definitive source for all The Lord of the Rings: Journeys in Middle-earth™ rules.
+This document is the definitive source for all *The Lord of the Rings: Journeys in Middle-earth*™ rules.
 Before using this document, players should read and understand the rules presented in the Learn To Play book.
 After reading the Learn To Play and playing their first adventure, players should read both the "Advanced Rules" and "Campaign Rules" sections of this document.
 These sections contain rules that were omitted from the Learn To Play but are necessary for continuing and completing an entire campaign.

 The majority of this Rules Reference is the glossary, which provides players with detailed game rules and clarifications listed in alphabetical order by topic.
 As questions arise during gameplay, the players should refer to the glossary.
 Players are also encouraged to use the index to find specific topics within the glossary entries.